[Must-see tips] How to install Pip on Windows system? Secrets revealed that even novices can learn!

 1. Right clickthis link, then select "Save link as...".

-Save get-pip.py to the local 9th picture
+Save get-pip.py to your local machine.

 2. Now, save the file as “Downloads” folderget-pip.py. "